andela-eosuagwu/ACADA/readme.md

 # ACADA
-ACADA is an open source-like community built on PHP that allows different developers share links of helpful videos.
+ACADA is an open source community built with PHP using Laravel, it allow developers share links of helpful videos.

 ## Contributing